justinwmartin/deonticMagic/README.md

-This is the data, stimuli and analyses for Phillips & Bloom (under review)
+This repository contains the stimuli data and analyses for Phillips & Bloom (under reivew) Do children believe that immoral events are magical